softsys4ai/athena/README.md

         Saves adverserial examples to the ADVERSARIAL_FILE path specified in the config.py file.
 ```

-### How do I create and train a weak defense?
+### How do I create and train a vanilla model on a vanilla dataset?

 ```
     Script: adversarial_transformers/models.py
     Description:
     To create and train a weak defense you may use this script.
-To properly train a weak defense, first generate adversarial examples, create a model, and then train the model on the adversarial examples by passing them to the train function as the X parameter and providing the correct associated output label to the Y parameter.
+To properly train a weak defense, create a model and then train the model on your dataset with an applied transformation.

     Command Line Arguments
     ----------------------